-Starlink satellite internet requires a clear view of the sky.
+Starlink satellite internet requires a clear view of the sky to get the best performance and reliability.
 The phased array antenna in the Starlink dish actively tracks and communicates with satellites that are orbiting overhead.
-Anything in the dish field of view, which is about 100 degrees, can cause obstructions.
+Unlike geosynchronous satellites, Starlink satellites move quickly across the sky.
+Anything blocking Starlink’s wide field of view can cause interruptions and performance issues.

-How much is too much?
+When it comes to obstructions, how much is too much?
 Can Starlink still be used with obstructions?
-In this article, I will seek to answer these questions and help you understand obstructions a bit better.
+In this article, I will seek to answer these questions, and help you understand obstructions a bit better.
 I will go over exactly what obstructions are, how to check for them, and how well Starlink will work with various levels of obstructions.

 Starlink Obstructed – What does it mean?

-When Starlink has an obstruction outage, you’ll lose your connection.
+When Starlink has an obstruction outage, you will lose your connection.
 This means that your Zoom video call or TV show can be interrupted or buffer.
 Usually, the outage only lasts several seconds.
 But with a lot of the Starlink view obstructed, the interruptions can last minutes.

 How to check for obstructions